BCB744 Self-Assessment

 February 1, 2025

 Here is the self-assessment structure and method we will apply to the BCB744 course.
-This page will help you navigate the various self assessment components, which are comprised of:
+This page will help you navigate the various self assessment components, A-C:

 • Evidence that you have taken notes in the class, especially for those portions of the work that you deemed tricky.